syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting-Started.md

 {% endhighlight %}

-In PowerPoint presentation the multilevel lists are used for presenting the content in a hierarchy.
+In PowerPoint presentation, the multilevel lists are used for presenting the content in a hierarchy.
 You can create a multi-level list by setting the indentation levels.
 By default, the level begins at 0 and increments by 1 for each level.
 The following code example demonstrates how to add multi-level list in a paragraph.

 {% highlight vb.net %}
 [C#]